jesseditson/reply/README.md

 type `git push heroku`

+Lastly, you'll want to add the newrelic standard addon - not for the monitoring, but it'll ping your app twice a minute.
+This will prevent Heroku from idling your app and causing the dyno to spin down (and all your tweets to stop):

+`heroku addons:add newrelic:standard`

 now your annoying twitter bot is running in the cloud like a boss.
 If you're interested in what it's doing you can type `heroku logs -t`, and you'll get streaming logs of what it's been up to.